Overview of a Salpingectomy Procedure

 2. Bilateral salpingectomy

-A bilateral salpingectomy involves the removal of both fallopian tubes and is most likely to be used for the prevention of cancer as well as for contraception.
-This may also be part of a broader, more involved surgery like hysterectomy where other reproductive organs are removed as well.
+A bilateral salpingectomy involves the removal of both fallopian tubes and is most likely to be used for the prevention of cancer or for contraception.
+This may also be part of a broader, more involved surgery like a hysterectomy, where other reproductive organs are removed as well.

 What are the possible complications and side effects associated with a salpingectomy?